Skip to content

 Sometimes spending more money solves the problem.

 That might mean repairs that improve tenant appeal, better marketing to reduce vacancy, professional management to improve operations, or renovations that increase rent potential.
+If the property has negative cash flow, explore three proven strategies to fix the problem before deciding to sell.

 This makes sense when additional investment reliably produces returns exceeding costs.
 Be honest about that calculation.
 Don’t throw good money after bad hoping things magically improve.